 Lynne Marie Mangan (Flegg), Oboe and English horn, is an accomplished educator and performer throughout the United States and Canada.

-Ms. Mangan maintains oboe studios in Royal Oak, Michigan and Northville, Michigan.
+Ms. Mangan maintains oboe studios in Northville, Royal Oak, and Adrian, Michigan.
 Her biography is available here.

 To contact Ms. Mangan regarding lessons, lectures, or performances, please visit the contact page on this website.

 I am excited to announce that I have joined the faculty of Siena Heights University in Adrian, Michigan.